antoineco/aco-tomcat/README.md

 #####`systemd_service_type`
 The value for the systemd service type if applicable.
 Defaults to 'simple' for install_from = package, 'forking' for install_from = archive.

+#####`force_init`
+Whether to force the generation of a generic init script/unit for the tomcat service.
+Useful for custom OS packages which do not include any.
+Defaults to `false`.

 #####`service_start`
 Optional override command for starting the service.
 Default depends on the platform.